chavdajay/Tech-Erudite-Task-Role-Base/README.md

 # Role_Base_App

-This project is a **MERN Stack Application** built using **MongoDB, Express.js, React.js, and Node.js**.
+This project is a **MERN Stack Application** built using **MySQL, Express.js, React.js, and Node.js**.
 Follow the steps below to clone, set up, and run the project locally.

 ## Prerequisites